 State DO’S and DON’TS

 Surely you know what you want and don’t want influencers to include or exclude in their posts, right?
 Well, this is the time to plot it down!
 It’ll help reduce confusion and the number of questions the influencer has about what they need to do to fulfill their end of the deal.
-Plus, you can never be too careful with your list of do’s an don’ts.
+Plus, you can never be too careful with your list of do’s and don’ts.
 Should the product be centered in pictures?
 Should the influencers use specific words (i.e., gluten-free cookies, cruelty-free makeup)? – The clearer, the better!
 For all we know, we don’t want another faux-pas à la Scott Disick’s Instagram fail.

 Address regulations & payment

 Last but not least, lay out any rules or regulations the influencer needs to follow.
 How is the influencer paid?
 When are they paid?
 What documents do they need to provide?
 How can they submit pieces of content?
 Will the content have to be approved before posting?
 Where and how do they submit it?
 All these questions need to be answered before you can send off your influencer brief.
-For example, in Upfluence software, influencers can submit content directly to get your feedback, approval, and get paid all within the platform.
+For example, in Upfluence, influencers can submit content directly to get your feedback, and approval, and get paid all within the platform.

 Also, influencer marketing is under more and more scrutiny by the Federal Trade Commission.
 Not surprisingly, as it turns out only 11% of influencers are currently fully compliant with the FTC!
 Inform yourself and your potential influencers about the FTC’s guidelines for influencers to stay out of trouble!